jlperona-teaching/ecs154a-winter20/lab3/lab3.rst

 * Output pin(s): *outputcoke* [1], *output5* [1], *output10* [1]

 Your boss has told you to build the logic behind a vending machine.
+You will build a FSM and implement it in Logisim Evolution as a proof of concept.
+If you complete it, your boss will let you keep your job, but you won't get a promotion or pay bump on your next performance review.

 Due to hyperinflation, we are going to dispense 500 ml bottles of Coke for the low, low price of $35.
 Thankfully, tamper-proofing the vending machine is another team's job, so you don't need to worry about dealing with an angry Sean Davis.
 So that we don't have to pay transaction fees, we will only accept cash.
 In particular, we will only accept $5, $10, and $20 bills.
 $1 and $50 bills are too cumbersome to handle and $2 bills are all fake.